kafkaacademy/apache-avro-serializer/README.md

 1. This will be added separately still this year (2020), inclusing a professional version of there serializers.

-2. But For fast straight, stable Apacha Kafka applications it can be without.
+2. But for fast straight, stable Apacha Kafka applications it can be without.(sse Less is More)

 ## How to add the serializers/deserializers